niekwit/gps-orfeome/README.md

 - $D_{neg}$ represents all the negative values among all $z_{corr}'$ values.
 - $L_{neg}$ is the desired lower bound for the scaled negative values (-128).
 - $U_{neg}$ is the desired upper bound for the scaled negative values (-2).

+## Citation

+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and its DOI (see above).

+## References